The 8th course is scheduled October 19-27, 2024

 • Site specific delivery

-• Bacteriophages, antibodies and engineered antibodies, CRIPR/Cas9
+• Bacteriophages, vaccines, antibodies, engineered antibodies, CRISPR/Cas9

 Perspectives